Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Introduction

 \section{Introduction}

-In recent years, spintronics has made remarkable progress in developing novel non-volatile, energy-efficient devices that exploit the charge and spin degrees of freedom of an electron~\cite{wolf2001spintronics, soumyanarayanan2016emergent, manchon2017spin}.
-This progress is attributed, in part, to the fact that charge and spin can be interconverted.
-The most common and intensively studied examples of these conversion effects are the spin Hall effect (SHE) \cite{murakami2003dissipationless, sinova2004universal, kato2004observation, wunderlich2005experimental, sinova2015spin} and the Edelstein effect (EE) \cite{aronov1989nuclear, edelstein1990spin, inoue2003diffuse, kato2004current, gambardella2011current}.
-In the SHE, a charge current generates a transverse spin current due to spin-orbit interaction, and vice versa, a spin current generates a transverse charge current via the inverse spin Hall effect.
-Conversely, via the EE or inverse spin-galvanic effect \cite{Ganichev2002, gambardella2011current}, a charge current causes a non-equilibrium spin density in systems with broken inversion symmetry, such as surfaces or interfaces, also known as current-induced spin polarization.
-The first and most common systems for which the EE has been predicted are systems with Rashba spin-orbit coupling \cite{rashba1960properties,bychkov1984oscillatory,bychkov1984properties}, where the spin polarization typically arises perpendicular to the current direction.
-This effect can also occur in Weyl semimetals \cite{Son2013chiral, johansson2018edelstein}, chiral materials \cite{Shalygin2012, yoda2015current, Furukawa2017, yoda2018orbital, Furukawa2021, Calavalle2022, Suzuki2023, Tenzin2023Collinear}, oxide interfaces \cite{varotto2022direct, johansson2021spin}, topological insulators \cite{Yokoyama2010, yokoyama2011current, Luo2016, Zhang2016}, and other quantum materials \cite{Han2018}.
-Similarly, an injected spin current generates a net charge current in these systems via the Onsager reciprocal of the EE, the inverse Edelstein effect (IEE) \cite{Shen2014}.
-The importance of these effects for spintronics is due to the ability to create and control spin currents and spin polarization in a non-magnetic material solely from an applied charge current and vice versa.
+Effective spin-charge interconversion is crucial for the realization of novel spintronic devices~\cite{wolf2001spintronics, soumyanarayanan2016emergent, manchon2017spin}.
+One prominent and intensely studied effect providing charge-to-spin conversion is the (spin) Edelstein effect (EE)~\cite{aronov1989nuclear, edelstein1990spin, inoue2003diffuse, kato2004current, gambardella2011current}, also known as Aronov-Lyanda-Geller-Edelstein effect~\cite{johansson2016theoretical}, inverse spin-galvanic effect~\cite{Ganichev2002, gambardella2011current}, or current-induced spin polarization.
+In systems with broken inversion symmetry, such as surfaces, interfaces, or systems lacking inversion symmetry in their crystal structure, the application of an external electric field, or a charge current, generates a homogeneous spin polarization due to spin-orbit coupling.
+Similarly, an injected spin current induces a net charge current in these systems via the Onsager reciprocal of the EE, the inverse Edelstein effect (IEE)~\cite{Shen2014}.
+The importance of the EE and the IEE for spintronics is due to the ability to create and control spin currents and spin polarization in a non-magnetic material solely by an applied charge current and vice versa.